 Throughout the lockdown, street-connected children had the possibility to contact local key figures who live or work in their area.
 These individuals made their phones available allowing children to reach our street team at any time, to stay in touch with our social workers and contact us for any support needed.

 Follow-up calls for children and families

-Since we are currently unable to visit the children who are being supported within their family, we have set up a system to ensure that they are doing well by contacting the children, parents and local key people in the communities.
+Unable to visit the children who are being supported within their family-at-large during the lockdown, we have initiated a «phone call system» to ensure their well-being by regularly calling the children, parents and local key people within their communities.